 I create dreamy, layered landscapes that evoke the history and memory of place.
 My recent work is based on travels in the Middle East, where competing historical narratives and cultural memories shape modern life.
 These works portray a shared landscape, repeatedly divided, and the beauty of a land we only hear about in terms of blood shed.
 Beneath the divisions of religion, culture or nationality we construct, lies the common human experience.

+I discovered printmaking relatively late in life when I took my first printmaking class in 2001.
 I like the process and the surprises inherent in printmaking.
 I am continually amazed that I am able to overcome the mess and the dirt that are part of printmaking, but I like the creativity the process brings about.

 I often use my own handmade paper for my printmaking, and I love how the unique characteristics of the paper influence the final print.
 I am also a gardener, and this is perhaps why I like to use images that appear in nature in my artwork (and in some ways my art is an extension of my gardening).